 For dinner, I headed to Taberna do Gabão.
 Since I was near the Alentejo, I decided to try one of their local dishes for a change and ordered the Carne de Porco à Alentejana, a tasty pork dish served with potato chunks and steamed clams.

 I spent the night across the border, at Cerro da Fontinha, a rural property in the midst of the Costa Vicentina.
 There were six houses in total and while they all looked the same from the outside, the difference was in the colour-themed decoration on the inside.
-Algarve Lifestyle booked me the Red House, so everything in the house, from the curtains to the duvet used red and white fabric.
+Iberian Escapes booked me the Red House, so everything in the house, from the curtains to the duvet used red and white fabric.

 I’m only spending one night at Cerro da Fontinha, tomorrow I’ll be driving back to the Algarve and visit the mountainous region of Monchique.